eddmann/eddmann.github.io/_posts/2021/2021-07-06-building-a-rubik-cube-solver-using-rust-wasm-threejs-and-react.md

 I decided that the first algorithm to implement (and what is finished at the time of writing this) would be Pochmann's algorithm.
 This allowed me to borrow much of the learnings and implementation I had built from the 2x2x2 cube solver.
 Using the Rubik Cube model built I was able to apply a trivial represenation translation allowing me to reference plenty of the original C++ implementation.
+The only addition included from this reference implementation was to simplify [multi-face turn moves](https://github.com/eddmann/rubik-cube-solver/blob/main/solver/src/pochmann_solver.rs#L302) which could incur between phases.
 Once the solver was [implemented](https://github.com/eddmann/rubik-cube-solver/blob/main/solver/src/pochmann_solver.rs) and adequately tested, I could continue on to visualising the solution to the client.

 ### Visualising the Solution